Welcome! We’re glad you found us.

 If you’re brand new to yoga, take a look at our FAQs below.
 We’ll walk you through some common questions about starting this life-changing practice.
 If you’ve practiced yoga before but are new to Sellwood Yoga, take a look at our About page to learn what makes us unique in Portland’s thriving health-and-wellness world.

-Before you attend your first in studio class, check out our Studio COVID Protocol page for information on studio etiquette and class procedures.
+Before you attend your first in studio class, check out our Taking Classes at Our Studio page for information on studio etiquette and class procedures.
 If you’re attending a live stream class, take a look at our Live Stream page for FAQs specific to online classes.

 We look forward to getting to know you and watching your practice grow and deepen.
 Please email us at firstname.lastname@example.org if you have any questions or concerns.
 See you in class!